-‘Christie's offer a dizzying variety of French clocks across our sales,’ explains Will Strafford, Christie’s Senior International Clocks Specialist.
-‘So here are some key things to consider when searching for the right one.’
+‘Christie’s offers a dizzying variety of French clocks,’ says Will Strafford, Christie’s Senior International Clocks specialist.
+‘And these are some key things to consider when searching for the right one.’

 Date — from Louis XIV to Louis XVI

 There are so many different types of clock to consider, in so many different styles, that it is important to consider different periods when buying a new timepiece.
 French clocks from the late 17th and early 18th centuries, known as the Louis XIV (1643-1715) and Régence periods (1715-1723) respectively, tend to be grand in style and made on a theatrical scale.

 For instance, the long case clock, or régulateur, below, was made by the French designer André-Charles Boulle (1642-1732), a cabinetmaker to Louis XIV, and is typical of the baroque taste at the time.

 Clocks from the following Louis XV period (1715-1774) are characterised by a looser, and even more sculptural design, such as the below wall-mounted ‘cartel clock’, with its figures lost in clouds and shells.

 If you’re after a clock with a complex and precise movement, and housed in a more refined case inspired by symmetrical Greek and Roman architectural styles, maybe the Louis XVI (1774-1792) period is right for you.
 Sculptural ornament was still a big part of the visual appeal of clocks of this period, and many of them incorporate figures in ormolu — finely-ground, high-carat gold applied to bronze.